Mowi ASA

 Transparency of GHG Inventory

-The company responded to the CDP Climate Change questionnaire in 2022.
-It discloses that its GHG emissions data is verified by a third party annually.
+The company responded to the CDP Climate Change questionnaire in 2023 and reports that its emissions data is verified annually by a third party.

 1.5/1.5